The Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019 (the Big Stick legislation) came into effect on 10 June 2020.

 - warning and infringement notices by the Australian Competition and Consumer Commission (ACCC)

 - court-ordered civil penalties up to the greatest of: $10 million; 3 times the value of the total benefit attributable to the conduct or 10% of the annual turnover of the corporation in the 12 months before the conduct occurred

-- on the recommendation of the ACCC, Treasurer-issued Contracting Orders requiring generators to offer up hedge contracts for sale to retailers
+- Treasurer-issued contracting orders on the recommendation of the ACCC, requiring generators to offer contracts for sale to retailers

-Taking action to lower power prices joint media release The Hon Josh Frydenberg MP, Treasurer, and the Hon Angus Taylor MP, Minister for Energy and Emissions Reduction, joint media release 18 September 2019
+Taking action to lower power prices - joint media release The Hon Josh Frydenberg MP, Treasurer, and the Hon Angus Taylor MP, Minister for Energy and Emissions Reduction, joint media release 18 September 2019

-Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Bill 2019 Australian Government
+Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019 Australian Government